harleengrewal2007/Induction/README.md

 In a powerful moment, Sir wrote "ਭਗਵਾਨ" on the board and said, “Now you can't say you've never seen God.”
 He explained that the universe was created with five elements, and even today, science has not discovered a sixth.
 No one has the power to unite these five elements the way the Creator did.

+The event was further elevated by the presence of the Chief Guest, Sardar Gurcharan Singh Grewal, a respected member of the Shiromani Gurdwara Parbandhak Committee (SGPC) and the Nankana Sahib Education Trust.
+In his address, he emphasized the need to uphold cultural and moral values while pursuing academic success.
+His words resonated with the students, urging them to remain grounded, disciplined, and focused as they navigate their educational journey.

 **Embracing the Essence of Life: A Soulful Session by Priya Darshni Ma’am**